james-judd/Dissertation-and-Smaller-Projects/README.md

-Repository of my smaller projects over the years!
+Repository of my Computational Physics dissertation and some smaller projects over the years!